Battle of Mons: German preparations

 Late on 22 August, reports arrived that the British had occupied the Canal du Centre crossings from Nimy to Ville-sur-Haine, which revealed the location of British positions, except for their left flank.
-On 23 August, the 1st Army began to advance north-west of Maubeuge, to a line from Basècles to St. Ghislain and Jemappes.
+On 23 August, the 1st Army began to advance north-west of Maubeuge, to a line from Basècles to St Ghislain and Jemappes.
 The weather had turned cloudy and rainy, which grounded the 1st Army Flieger-Abteilung all day, despite an improvement in the weather around noon.
-News that large numbers of troops had been arriving at Tournai by train were received and the advance was suspended, until the reports from Tournai could be checked.
-The IX Corps divisions advanced in four columns against the Canal du Centre, from the north of Mons to Roeulx and on the left (eastern) flank, met French troops at the canal, which was thought to be the junction of the British and French forces.
-The corps commander, General von Quast, had ordered an attack for 9:55 a.m. to seize the crossings, before the halt order was received.
-The two III Corps divisions were close to St. Ghislain and General Ewald von Lochow ordered them to prepare an attack from Tertre to Ghlin.
-In the IV Corps area, General Sixt von Armin ordered an attack on the canal crossings of Péruwelz and Blaton and ordered the 8th Division to reconnoitre from Tournai to Condé and to keep contact with Höhere Kavallerie-Kommando 2 (HKK 2, II Cavalry Corps).
+News that large numbers of troops had been arriving at Tournai by train were received and the advance was suspended until the reports from Tournai could be checked.
+The IX Corps divisions advancing in four columns against the Canal du Centre, from the north of Mons to Roeulx and on their left (eastern) flank, met French troops at the canal, which was thought to be the junction of the British and French forces.
+Quast had ordered an attack for 9:55 a.m. to seize the crossings, before the halt order was received.
+The two III Corps divisions were close to St Ghislain and Lochow ordered them to prepare an attack from Tertre to Ghlin.
+In the IV Corps area, General Friedrich Sixt von Armin ordered an attack on the canal crossings of Péruwelz and Blaton and ordered the 8th Division to reconnoitre from Tournai to Condé and to keep contact with Höhere Kavallerie-Kommando 2 (HKK 2, II Cavalry Corps).